 Do: Send a “Thank You” Email Right After The Interview

 We’ve been asked by many candidates if sending a “Thank You” note can influence recruitment outcomes.
 While being courteous won’t make a huge difference in hiring decisions, sending a short message thanking the team for their time will contribute to a positive impression.

 Do: Follow Up With the Interviewer

 Recruiters’ email inboxes are overflowing with emails.
 So, you can keep yourself on top of the recruiter’s inbox by reaching out periodically.
 In addition, following up allows you to get an update on the status of your application.
 Keep the follow-ups light and polite – this will help build a stronger relationship with the recruiter and reduce the chances of being ghosted after an interview.

 Do: Be Patient

-We don’t take radio silence well when we’re in a job hunt mode.
+We don’t take radio silence well when in a job hunt mode.
 So there’s always the temptation to follow up with the interviewing team if you haven’t heard anything the day after the interview.
 So one is the better, right?
 Not always.
-The interviewers are just as busy as you and might need some time to review your application and decide.
+The interviewers are as busy as you and might need time to review your application and decide.
 So, following up with the hiring team once a week is usually a safe bet.